Viability theorem for deterministic mean field type control systems: Statement of the Viability theorem

 Denote by $\mathcal{F}(m)$ the set of probabilities $\beta\in\mathcal{L}(m)$ such that

-\begin{theorem}[Viability theorem] A closed set $K\subset \ptd$ is viable under MFDI~(\ref{sys:mftdi}) if and only if, for any $m\in K$, \end{theorem} The Viability theorem is proved in Sections~\ref{sect:sufficiency},~\ref{sect:necissity}.
+\begin{theorem}[Viability theorem] A closed set $K\subset \ptd$ is viable under MFDI~(\ref{sys:mftdi}) if and only if, there exists a constant $a>0$ such that, for any $m\in K$, \end{theorem} The Viability theorem is proved in Sections~\ref{sect:sufficiency},~\ref{sect:necissity}.
 The proof relies on auxiliary constructions and lemmas introduced in the next section.